 A Breakfast Club is open daily from 8am to 8.40am, term time only.
 Parents need to book their children into Breakfast Club at least 24 hours before the day.
-Children attending Breakfast Club will receive a small breakfast of cereal or toast.
-A maximum of 8 places are available in the Breakfast Club each morning.
+Children attending Breakfast Club will receive a small breakfast of cereal, fruit or toast.